Back to Blog

 Now that we’ve seen some of the benefits of hooks, let’s dive a little deeper.

-There are a few things you need to know before implementing hooks in your React apps.
+There are a few things you need to know before you build your own hook in your React apps.

 First, a quick note about class components and function components (also known as “functional components”).
 If you’ve never worked with hooks before, you’ve probably written a lot of class components like the one below (let’s omit the constructor for now).